YuYoo777/SBC-Project/README.md

 ## STEP 1
 Stories Box Comics Project for help Ukraine
 The first wave of the NFT collection is presented to help the Ukrainian army and defend Ukraine.
 This collection features 33 works reflecting our opposition to the aggression of the russian invaders.
+All funds raised from NFT sales will go to the "Come Back Alive" fund.
 More details about each work can be found below.

 ### First job